Acheron-Camunda/Claims-Blueprint/README.md

   <img src="Assets/AutoAssignmentSurveyor.png" alt="Auto Assignment of Surveyor">
 </p>

-4. **Documents Upload**: The garage person is expected to upload all the documents that is required for the claims to move forward.
+4. **Documents Upload**: The garage person is expected to upload all the documents with the assistance of the claimant that is required for the claims to move forward.
 A reminder mail will be sent if the garage person fails to upload the documents wothin the stipulated time.
 And all these documents that are uploaded is verified by the Product Expert.
 Based on the results from the expert decisions and additional evaluations, a claim is either approved or rejected.
 Rejected claims are documented with reasons, and the customer is informed.
 <p align="center">
   <img src="Assets/DocumentsUpload.png" alt="Documents Upload">
 </p>